Braces vs Invisalign

 - Less consistent: Since Invisalign trays can be removed easily, wearers need to be diligent in wearing the trays 22-24 hours per day for optimal results.

 Both methods are effective at correcting crooked teeth and misalignment.
-What’s right for you depends on your personal situation, including budget, lifestyle, and desired results.
+What’s right for you depends on your personal situation, including a budget, lifestyle, and desired results.
 When it comes to comparing traditional braces vs Invisalign, we can help.
 Contact Lampros and Reopelle Orthodontics to set up your complimentary consultation with our orthodontist in Roanoke today!